ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-We created 6n4o_chains_CD.pdb with only RNA atoms.
+We created the file 6n4o_chains_CD.pdb suitable for use as a structural template.

 #### Sequence alignment files for chains C and D.
- Each alignment file contains two sequences, the sequence of the model to be built and the template sequence.
+Prepare two sequence alignment files for chains C and D. Each file should contain two sequences, the sequence of the model to be built and the template sequence.

 FASTA file for chain C, 6n4o_C.fasta:
 ~~~